Peter Vaughan: Television

 Vaughan became known for his performances on television, including supporting roles in Porridge (as "Genial" Harry Grout) and Citizen Smith as Charles Johnson (his role in the latter series was taken over by Tony Steedman).
 His role in Porridge brought him a great deal of public recognition despite his character appearing in only three episodes and in the 1979 film of the series.

 In 1975, he appeared as Tony Kirby in an episode of the hard hitting police drama The Sweeney entitled Stay Lucky, Eh?

 He also appeared as "The Fence" in the well known humorous advert for McVities Fruit Shortcake biscuits along with Harry Fowler.

 In 1969, Vaughan appeared in Randall and Hopkirk in the episode "Never Trust a Ghost".
-In the same year, he starred in the thirteen-part London Weekend Television TV series The Gold Robbers.
-In December 1972, he appeared as Mr. Paxton in the BBC television adaptation of the M.R.
-James ghost story in A Warning to the Curious, shown as part of their annual series A Ghost Story for Christmas.'
+In the same year, he starred as Det.
+Chief Supt Cradock in the thirteen-part London Weekend Television TV series The Gold Robbers.
+In December 1972, he appeared as Mr. Paxton in the BBC television adaptation of the M. R. James ghost story in A Warning to the Curious, shown as part of their annual series A Ghost Story for Christmas.'
 In September 1973, he appeared as Quinn in the London Weekend Television TV series The Protectors, in an episode called 'Quinn'.